Fun Thick-legged Flower Beetle Facts For Kids | Kidadl

 Did you know...

-The elytra of the thick-legged flower beetle is tapered towards the tip of its abdomen and does not completely cover its wings.
+The elytra of the thick-legged flower beetle are tapered towards the tip of its abdomen and do not completely cover its wings.

-Similar to bees, the thick-legged flower beetle does not just feed on pollen and nectar but also transfers the pollen between the different flowers and pollinate.
+Similar to bees, the thick-legged flower beetle does not just feed on pollen and nectar but also transfers the pollen between the different flowers.

 The thick-legged flower beetle (Oedemera nobilis) bears a close resemblance to Odemera flavipes and it can often be confusing to differentiate between the two.
 However, the thick-legged flower beetle is green in color and has a long white pubescence in contrast to the Oedemera flavipes which is dark greenish-grey in color.